Sharwin24/Perseverance/README.md

 This project is currently in progress and I'm currently focusing on the drive-base with the following tasks:

 - Building a Kalman Filter focusing on the kinematic model of a 6-wheel Mars Rover
-  - I have also implemented the filter for diff-drive, mecanum, and skid-steering kinematic models for the educational value.
+  - I have also implemented kinematic models for diff-drive, mecanum, and skid-steering for the educational value.
 - Creating a data-driven layout for the physical robot, focusing on the important features such as: rocker-bogie assembly, rocker-bogie differential system, and the 4/6 independently steered wheels.
 - Architecting the ROS2 package to easily fit sensors and modularize the filter.
 - Creating a PPO RL training pipeline for a simplified mobile robot and goal pose navigation